The Guide To Financial Independence

 I want you to think for a second about the order you spend your money - most people do the following: pay their mortgages, bills, groceries, clothes and entertainment, debt, put some money aside for vacation, and finally whatever is left over gets saved for that rainy day!
 Some months you save, busy months you don't (holiday season anyone?).

-While you do this, you're really doing 2 things: saving more (which is great) and keeping your spending under control (which is critical).
+While you do this, you're really doing 2 things: saving more money (which is great) but also keeping your spending under control (which is a critical).
 Just remember that lifestyle creep (keeping up with the Joneses) is detrimental to your journey.